 T – Timing – Same as the frameworks before it: is this the right time?

-A lot rides on your team’s ability to qualify the right prospects and devote your attention to those who are most likely to buy.
+It’s critical your team qualifies the right prospects to devote their attention to those who are most likely to buy.

 While your SDRs will be the first to segment prospects according to the right companies and decision-makers, when it comes to outreach, the idea is to generate interest.

 There are several ways to do this but chief among them is to make your prospect curious and approach them in a conversational tone.

 This is particularly important when speaking about complex, tech, or SaaS solutions.
 You can’t rush sophistication and you risk scaring a prospect off if you drop a text of indecipherable technical jargon into their inbox.

 Regardless, you still need to learn about your prospect’s needs and budget as discussed in the methodologies.
 One of the best ways to do so is through qualifying questions such as: